rd4com/mojo-ui-html/readme.md

 - Blocking loop by default
-- Exit loop if request from other than "127.0.0.1" by default
-  - As an additional safeguard (not been tested)

 - ❤️‍🔥 [How 'widgets' attempts(⚠️) to maintain the rendering up-to-date ?](#how-widgets-attempts%EF%B8%8F-to-maintain-the-rendering-up-to-date-)
   - Will spin the loop multiple times and send only last rendition as response
+  - events are handled once, but multiple renditions are done
   - ```should_re_render()``` for user initiated triggering!
   - once response is sent, need to wait for next request (blocking socket)

 - Probably more